-Data displayed in a view can be exported in several formats:
+Data displayed in a view can be exported a number of formats:

-The symbol for CSV-export is found at the foot of the page.
 A semicolon is used as a separator.
 The individual cells are enclosed in quotes.
 The first line contains the internal abreviations for each column.
-Some of the columns cannot be meaningfully converted into CSV format.
-One example is the Icons.
-These columns will be included in the CSV data but will nevertheless be empty.

 In a larger monitoring environment displaying all views is no longer practical.
 When you are monitoring 50,000 services and select the All Services view, not only will the display require a very long time — it will also not be very useful.

 In such situations, in order to protect the user from long waiting times and to avoid crippling the system with absurd quantities of data, views are limited to 1000 entries in their display.
 Exceeding this limit produces the following warning: